PTAB

 - Core Argument for this Ground:

-- Expectation of Success: A POSITA would have had a reasonable expectation of success in this combination, as it involves applying a known manufacturing process (Reed) to a known application (Nishida's footwear uppers) to achieve a predictable result of an efficiently manufactured shoe upper.
+- Expectation of Success: A POSITA would have had a high expectation of success, as the combination involved applying a known manufacturing process (Reed) to a known application (footwear uppers, per Nishida) to achieve predictable improvements in efficiency.

 Ground 2: Obviousness over Castello, Fujiwara, and Nishida - Claims 1-13 are obvious over Castello in view of Fujiwara and Nishida.